XinyuXiang/AxolotlpiRNApathway/piRNApathway/00_pipeline.md

    - Use `fastqc` for QC, `cutadapt` for adptor trimming, `STAR` for alignment, `samtools` for bam sort, `bedtools` for annotation.

 04 **genomic analysis**
-   - Get genomic statistics.
-   - Identify piRNA clusters
+   - Identify piRNA clusters by `proTRAC`.
+   - Calculate piRNA coverage over genome.
+   - Plot piRNA clusters with coverage signal by `circlize`.

 05 **TE consensus analysis**
-   - Plot piRNA tracks over consensus sequences
+   - Plot piRNA tracks over consensus sequences.
    - Analysis ping-pong cycle features (1U10A and 10nt-opverlap).